 The amount of the CEWS received by an employer for a qualifying period will be considered government assistance and be included in the employer's income for the taxation year that includes that qualifying period.
 The employer will be entitled to a deduction for the amount of remuneration paid to employees.
 In addition, the amount of the CEWS received will reduce the employer's remuneration expenses eligible for tax credits calculated on the same remuneration, such as SR&ED credits.

 An employer will be required to repay amounts received under the CEWS if the employer does not meet the eligibility requirements and pay its employees accordingly.
 Where artificial transactions have been undertaken to reduce revenues in an attempt to qualify for the CEWS, the government has indicated a penalty equal to 25% of the subsidy claimed would be imposed.
 More generally, in cases of fraudulent claims or other abuse of the CEWS, the government has indicated potential penalties of up to 225% of the CEWS benefits received and up to 5 years in prison.
 The legislation also provides that the Minister may publicly disclose the names of anyone who has applied for the CEWS, potentially impacting the "brand" of the applicant, even if the applicant has not been successfully assessed or charged.

 Québec health services fund contributions

 Québec will offer a tax credit equivalent to the contribution to the Québec Health Services Fund (HSF) payable on the remuneration of an employee on paid leave provided the employer qualifies for the CEWS with respect to that remuneration.
-Further details can be accessed here.
+The credit applies until August 29, 2020.
+Further details can be accessed here and here.

 Next Steps for Employers